ericatsydney/ericatsydney.github.io/_posts/2017-10-14-php-knowledge-map.markdown

 * Miscellaneous
   - Code debugging
-  - Deployment best practices (1.Code 2.Dependency 3.DB 4.Cache)
+  - Deployment best practices
+    + flow: 1.Code 2.Dependency 3.DB 4.Cache
-  - Process and Serializer components (use as DI in the controller, check [this](https://symfony.com/doc/current/serializer.html) out)
+  - Process and Serializer components
+    + Symfony: use as DI in the controller, check [this](https://symfony.com/doc/current/serializer.html) out
-  - Data collectors (a composition of other field type as an array)
+  - Data collectors
+    + a composition of other field type as an array
   - Web Profiler and Web Debug Toolbar
   - Internationalization and localization